Onion dome: History

-According to Wolfgang Born, the onion dome has its origin in Syria, where some Umayyad Caliphate-era mosaics show buildings with bulbous domes.
+Onion domes, usually bulbous or pointed, first saw widespread use in Islamic architecture in about the 8th century.
+They often topped minarets but were also built over the central space or on the corners of mosques as well as on domestic buildings in the Middle East and India.
+According to historian Wolfgang Born, the onion dome has its origin in Syria, where some Umayyad Caliphate-era mosaics depict early stages of the development of bulbous domes.
 An early prototype of onion dome also appeared in Chehel Dokhter, a mid-11th century Seljuk architecture in Damghan region of Iran.

-In Russian architecture

-It is not completely clear when and why onion domes became a typical feature of Russian architecture.
-The curved onion style appeared outside of Russia, both in the Western world and in the Orient at a later time.
-But still several theories exist that the Russian onion shape was influenced by countries from the Orient, like India and Persia, with whom Russia has had lengthy cultural exchange.
-Byzantine churches and architecture of Kievan Rus were characterized by broader, flatter domes without a special framework erected above the drum.
-In contrast to this ancient form, each drum of a Russian church is surmounted by a special structure of metal or timber, which is lined with sheet iron or tiles, while the onion architecture is mostly very curved.
-Russian architecture used the dome shape not only for churches but also for other buildings.

-By the end of the nineteenth century, most Russian churches from before the Petrine period had bulbous domes.
-The largest onion domes were erected in the seventeenth century in the area around Yaroslavl.
+Presumably, thanks to connections established via Volga trade route, the cupola design spread from the East to Rus', where it was nicknamed the "onion dome".
+It is not completely clear when and why this style gained popularity in Russian architecture, but buildings featuring it appeared as early as the 13th century, reaching peak by 17th and 18th centuries, up until the Petrine period.
+Some suggest they had a decorative advantage over typicall Byzantine and helmet dome, while also not gathering as much snow during severe winters.
+The largest onion domes of that time were erected in areas around Yaroslavl.
 A number of these had more complicated bud-shaped domes, whose form derived from Baroque models of the late seventeenth century.
 Pear-shaped domes are usually associated with Ukrainian Baroque, while cone-shaped domes are typical for Orthodox churches of Transcaucasia.